4. The military, missionaries, and the Mafia

 Do you think Americans get a distorted view of Italy from the news media?

-No. Of course, it is not possible to totally understand any situation unless you are there.
-But the American news media does a good job in its Italian coverage.
+No. Of course, it is not possible to fully understand any situation unless you are there.
+However, the American news media does well in its Italian coverage.
 The problems lie with us as listeners or readers.
 Out of our ignorance and perhaps even bigotry, we filter news reports through erroneous stereotypes -- distorted and damaging stereotypes that have been created and perpetuated by advertising, novels, and films.

 For instance, someone reading a report of a bombing in Milan should not conclude that every city in Italy is experiencing bombings in every neighborhood -- or even that Milan itself is under some kind of terrorist siege because of one explosion.